netxms/netxms-doc/admin/object-management.rst

 Subnet
 ------

+Property pages:

-Except common properties subnets has :guilabel:`Map Appearance` and :guilabel:`Trusted Nodes` tabs. :guilabel:`Map Appearance` tab defines images that will be used to display this object on a :term:`Network Map`. :guilabel:`Trusted Nodes` is used to define object list that have access to this object for the script.
+Except common properties subnets has :guilabel:`Map Appearance` and :guilabel:`Trusted Nodes` tabs. :guilabel:`Map Appearance` tab defines images that will be used to display this object on a :term:`Network Map`. :guilabel:`Trusted Nodes` is used to define object list that have access to this object from the script.

+Menu items:

 Full subnet can be managed or unamanged.
 Management status will be applied to all subnet node.
 If subnet is deleted and is the only parent of a node, then node also will be deleted with